R4DDER5/CZ/new-project-scope.md

   * Numerical Estimation - the ability to estimate the correct data
   * Numerical Interpretation - interpretation of different data sets and the corresponding results
   * Data Recognition - the ability to recognise and identify important data from tables and charts
-  * Word Relationships - how verbal english words are related, including opposites and similar s
+  * Word Relationships - how verbal English words are related, including opposites and similar s
   * Situational Judgement - the measured judgement response from a variety of different situations
   * Psychometric Tests - test responses evaluated in psychometric categories such as personality (these tests can only be provided by a third party)
   * Typing and Speed Tests - calculate the input speed and accuracy based on inputting a provided selection of text.